 The Francine LeFrak Center will include state-of-the-art spaces for financial fluency and wellness programs, a fitness center, and dance spaces.
 By uniting initiatives that address the many dimensions of student health and wellness — physical, mental, and financial — we are able to offer our students holistic well-being support that propels success inside and outside the classroom.

 Mental health and wellness is an important part of thriving at Barnard and beyond.
 Therapy, support groups, relaxation and biofeedback training, medications, and referrals into the community, as well as regular mental health workshops and seminars, help you stay balanced and motivated.

 Barnard considers financial wellness to be an integral part of comprehensive well-being.
-We believe that a woman’s understanding of money and her capacity to make strategic financial decisions can impact her future and ability to effect change in the world.
+We believe that a person's understanding of money and their capacity to make strategic financial decisions can impact their future and ability to effect change in the world.

 Barnard has a strong support system, giving you a net to land in when you’re overwhelmed.
 Everyone manages stress differently, but as long as you have a method, Barnard is here to help.

 Francine A. LeFrak has demonstrated a strong personal and philanthropic commitment to women’s empowerment and the generous continuation of her family’s legacy at Barnard.